Crate objectstore_client

 Compression

-The compression algorithm of an object to upload.
+The compression algorithm applied to an object’s payload.

 Error